milligram/milligram-cli/readme.md

 [![Download Status](https://img.shields.io/npm/dt/milligram-cli.svg)](https://www.npmjs.com/package/milligram-cli)
 [![Gitter Chat](https://img.shields.io/badge/gitter-join_the_chat-4cc61e.svg)](https://gitter.im/milligram/milligram)

-## Why it's awesome?
+## Why it's awesome

-A CLI for getting started with Milligram.
+Milligram provides a minimal setup of styles for a fast and clean starting point.
+Just it! **Only 2kb gzipped!** It's not about a UI framework.
+Specially designed for better performance and higher productivity with fewer properties to reset resulting in cleaner code.
+Hope you enjoy!

 ## Install